 Courtney is generously sponsored by Anne Scheele.

 Daniella Sibley is from Las Vegas, Nevada and began her training under Kaydee Francis and Jami Artiga at the Dance Zone.
 Daniella graduated high school as a dance major from the Las Vegas Academy for the Performing Arts.
 She continued her training by attending multiple summer intensive programs with Cincinnati Ballet.
 Daniella graduated from Butler University in the spring of 2023 with a major in biology and minors in dance, education, neuroscience, and diverse learning.
-Our 2023-24 season is Daniella’s 2nd year as a trainee with Dance Kaleidoscope.
+This is Daniella’s 2nd season as a trainee with Dance Kaleidoscope.